The GABRIEL network includes 21 laboratories and institutions working in 16 countries worldwide.

 With more than 70 scientists working across the globe, the GABRIEL network aims to promote the exchange of information, experience and skills to help establish surveillance programmes, clinical research and epidemiological studies that improve the diagnosis, prevention and treatment of infectious diseases.

-The various research projects developed and coordinated within the network mostly concern acute respiratory infections (pneumonia, flu), tuberculosis and a “One Health” approach to antimicrobial resistance.
+The various research projects developed and coordinated within the network mostly concern acute respiratory infections (pneumonia, flu, COVID-19), tuberculosis and a “One Health” approach to antimicrobial resistance.

 A triple objective